MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Set this policy to specify which origins allow all the HTTP authentication schemes Google Chrome supports regardless of the [AuthSchemes](#authschemes) policy.
+  Set this policy to specify which origins allow all the HTTP authentication schemes Microsoft Edge supports regardless of the [AuthSchemes](#authschemes) policy.

 Format the origin pattern according to this format (https://www.chromium.org/administrators/url-blocklist-filter-format).
 Up to 1,000 exceptions can be defined in [AllHttpAuthSchemesAllowedForOrigins](#allhttpauthschemesallowedfororigins).
 Wildcards are allowed for the whole origin or parts of the origin.
 Parts include the scheme, host, or port.